Rihanna Just Announced The Next Fenty Beauty Product & It's Totally Unexpected

 What Is Fenty Beauty's Body Lava?
-This Body Luminizer Will Is Going To Make You Glow
+This Body Luminizer Is Going To Make You Glow

 Have you been saying to yourself, "It's been a while since Rihanna dropped new makeup?"
 Are you jonesing for new products?
 Good news because Fenty Beauty's Body Lava is coming, and this body luminizer is going to make you glow like only Rihanna can make you glow.

-In a surprise post to her personal Instagram account, Fenty Beauty creator Rihanna debuted the brand's next product, and it's bronzing, it's glowy, and it's coming at you.
+In a surprise post to her personal Instagram account, Fenty Beauty creator Rihanna debuted the brand's next product, and it's bronzing, it's glowy, and it's coming for you.
 The product?
-Fenty Beauty Body Lava, and not to get too punny over here, but it's basically fire in a container, bronze fire that is.
+Fenty Beauty Body Lava, and not to get too punny over here, but it's basically fire in a container — bronze fire, that is.

 In her Instagram story, Rihanna showcased two bottles of what can basically be described as liquid gold and sparkling champagne swirling around like some sort of magical highlighting potion.
 Everyone knows Rihanna is magic, after all.